 Q: What interests do you have outside of dance?

 My mom taught me how to sew when I was young.
-I have used that skill to start a dancewear company called Feature Dancewear.
-I enjoy making leotards and skirts etc. I also love spending time with my husband and dog Leroi.
+I have used that skill to start a dancewear company called Feature Dancewear where I enjoy making leotards and skirts etc. I also love spending time with my husband and dog Leroi.
 We travel a lot and find fun adventures around the country.